-Salinities at Prince 5 during 1992 indicated that the water was fresher-than-normal throughout the water column except in the very surface waters in April and May (Fig. 29).
+Salinities at Prince 5 during 1992 were fresher-than-normal throughout the water column except in the very surface waters in April and May (Fig. 30).
 The lowest salinities (<31.5 psu) occurred during the late spring and summer months.
 Anomalous salinities of -1 psu were observed in the surface in August and -0.5 psu in the upper 50 m in July and August and between 25 and 50 m in May.
 It appears that the low salinities that normally appear in the spring penetrated deeper in the water column in 1992 and persisted longer than normal.
+The long-term salinity record (not plotted) shows high-frequency variability with no low-frequency pattern.

-Emerald Basin temperatures
+Emerald Basin Temperatures

-Petrie and Drinkwater (1993) assembled a time series of monthly temperature data from 1946 to 1988 at multiple depths in Emerald Basin in the center of the Scotian Shelf.
+Petrie et al. (1991) assembled a time series of monthly temperature data from 1946 to 1988 at multiple depths in Emerald Basin in the center of the Scotian Shelf.
 They showed that there was high temperature variance at low frequencies (decadal periods).
 This signal was more visible at depth (below 75 m) where the low-frequency variance was higher and there was less high-frequency (year-to-year) variability.
-High coherence at these low frequencies was found throughout the water column as well as horizontally from the Mid-Atlantic Bight to the Laurentian Channel although yearto-year differences were observed.
-Six CTD profiles or BATFISH traces were obtained in Emerald Basin during 1992.
-The time series of temperatures from 250 m are plotted in Fig. 31 as anomalies from the monthly means averaged over the period 1951-80.
-The long-term annual average is 8.1°C and the monthly means range from 7.1°C to 9.2°C. In 1992, temperatures rose to approximately 9.3°C resulting in anomalies of 1°C to 2°C above normal.
+High coherence at these low frequencies was found throughout the water column as well as horizontally from the mid-Atlantic Bight to the Laurentian Channel although year-to-year differences were observed.
+In 1992 six CTD profiles or BATFISH traces were obtained in Emerald Basin from research cruises.
+The time series of temperatures from 250 m are plotted in Fig. 32 as anomalies from the monthly means averaged over the period 1951-80.
+The long-term annual average is 8.1°C and the monthly means range from 7.1°C to 9.2°C. In 1992 temperatures rose to approximately 9.3°C resulting in anomalies of 1°-2°C above normal.
 These anomalies were representative of conditions below 75 m.
-The rise in temperature was believed to be due to an intrusion of warm slope water late in 1991 or early in 1992.
+They contrast sharply with the 1991 anomalies of below $-1^{\circ}C$.
 In the upper layers (0-50 m), temperatures were below normal during 4 of the 5 months in 1992 when measurements were taken.
 These near-surface negative anomalies are consistent with the coastal measurements of SST at Halifax and St. Andrews and the temperatures throughout the water column (0-90 m) at Prince 5.
+The rise in temperature is believed to be due to an intrusion of warm slope water late in 1991 or early in 1992.

-Cabot Strait deep temperatures
+Cabot Strait Deep Temperatures

-Bugden (1991) investigated the long-term temperature variability in the deep waters (200-300 m average) of the Laurentian Channel in the Gulf of St. Lawrence from data collected between the late-1940s to 1988.
+Bugden (1991) investigated the long-term temperature variability in the deep waters (200-300 m average) of the Laurentian Channel in the Gulf of St. Lawrence from data collected between the late 1940s to 1988.
 The variability was dominated by low-frequency (decadal) fluctuations with no discernible seasonal cycle.
 A phase lag was observed along the major axis of the channel such that events propagated from the mouth towards the St. Lawrence Estuary on time scales of several years.
-He also developed a deep water temperature index using data from 200-300 m from Cabot Strait.
-The updated index shows that temperatures declined steadily between 1988 and 1991 to their lowest value since the late-1960s (near 4.5°C) and an anomaly exceeding -0.5°C; Fig. 32).
+The updated time series based upon ice forecast cruises conducted by the Bedford Institute in November-December show that temperatures declined steadily between 1988 and 1991 to their lowest value since the late 1960s (near 4.5°C and an anomaly of exceeding -0.5° C; Fig. 33).
 In 1992, however, temperatures rose dramatically to 5.3°C (an anomaly of 0.2°C).
-This rapid increase was consistent with the temperature pattern in the deep waters in Emerald Basin and most likely reflected changes in the slope water characteristics near the mouth of the Laurentian Channel (Bugden, 1991; Petrie and Drinkwater, 1993).
+This rapid increase is consistent with the temperature pattern in the deep waters in Emerald Basin and most likely reflects changes in the slope water characteristics near the mouth of the Laurentian Channel (Bugden, 1991; Petrie and Drinkwater, 1993).